 - painful ejaculation

 Lower back pain usually isn’t a medical emergency.
-Chances are, you lifted something that was a little too heavy and ended up with a strained muscle.
-If you’re pregnant or have any of the following symptoms, contact your doctor as soon as possible to be on the safe side:
+Chances are, you strained muscle.
+But, if you’re pregnant or have any of the following symptoms, contact your doctor as soon as possible:

 - fever or chills